CUBA: april 24th to may 2nd 2026

 Call Alex at the shop for more details and to get your spots reserved.
 541.973.2988

-One of the many resident tarpon in the 20 to 40 pound range in Cuba!
+One of the many baby tarpon in the mangroves, with some being up to 20 pounds.